whuang37/whuang37.github.io/_pages/about.md

 I am a PhD Student in [Electrical and Computer Engineering](https://www.ee.ucla.edu/) at the [University of California, Los Angeles (UCLA)](https://www.ucla.edu/) advised by [Professor Yang Zhang](https://yangzhang.dev/) in the [Human-Centered Computing & Intelligent Sensing Lab](https://hilab.dev/).

-My research interests lie at the intersection of **Human-Computer Interaction (HCI)** and **AI**.
-I am interested in how we can build and leverage human-centric digital twins to design more personalized interactive systems and enable finer grain control over AI models without the physical constraints of traditional data collection methods.
+My research interests lie at the intersection between **Human-Computer Interaction (HCI)** and **Artificial Intelligence (AI)**.
+I am interested in how we can leverage human-centric digital twins to circumvent the constraints of traditional data collection methods and create more personalized AI and sensing technologies.
 My work spans multiple application domains including but not limited to **accessibility**, **augmented/virtual reality**, and **health sensing**.

 Previously, I worked at [Pacific Northwest National Laboratory](https://www.pnnl.gov/) as an Applied Decision Systems and Analytics Intern, [Intel 3DAT](https://www.intel.com/content/www/us/en/architecture-and-technology/3d-athlete-tracking.html) as a Biomechanics Co-Op, [UCLA Athletics](https://uclabruins.com/) as the Data Analytics and Sports Science Project Lead, and the [National Institutes of Health -- Office of AIDS Research](https://www.oar.nih.gov/) as a Data Science Fellow.

-When I'm not working or writing a website bio, I'm probably modding consoles and controllers, training for my next powerlifting meeting, or at the arcade.
+When I am not working or writing a website bio, I am probably modding consoles and controllers, training for my next powerlifting meeting, or at the arcade.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->